-4To maintain confidentiality, Individual Income Tax tax credits used and not reported in 2019 by Other Manufacturing are added to 2020 included in the total and other dependent figures.
+4To maintain confidentiality, Individual Income Tax tax credits used by 52-Financial Services in the reporting period is not included in the total or other dependent figures.

-5To maintain confidentiality, the Tax Credits Recaptured from Credit Balances, Tax Credits Expired, and Tax Credits Outstanding are reported in total, not by industry group.
+5To maintain confidentiality, the Tax Credits Used for Real Property Tax, Total Tax Credits Used, and Tax Credits Outstanding are reported in total, not by industry group.